maueroats/teaching/content/intermediate-cs/sem2final/30-grade-all.md

 integers in the `data` that are above 50.
 Of the numbers that are above 50, the ones below 100 should be replaced with 100.

+    The program for `add-ex` is wrong.
+It does not always produce the result that the purpose statement says it should.
+Answers that agree with the purpose statement are considered "correct".

     Give an example of a (nonempty) test case in which the `add-ex` function gives the correct answer, and another test case in which it fails to give the correct answer.